 Speaking – When we go to an industry meeting or conference, we assume the speakers are experts.
 Why else would they be speaking otherwise?
 Being a speaker quickly jump starts your expert status.
 To get started as a speaker in the industry, think of 2-4 topics related to your field that you feel most educated about.
 Then contact the leaders of your local networking and industry groups and propose those ideas as speaking topics at a future meeting.
 Once you secure a speaking gig, prepare and practice your presentation often so that you give the best impression to those listening to your talk.
+If you’re really nervous, you could also consider taking something like these private label gummies to help you relax and feel confident that you can deliver your talk well – there’s no harm in giving yourself a little helping hand, should you need it.
 Once you speak locally and feel comfortable, consider moving on to speaking at regional and national conferences and industry events.

 Teaching – If you have been in your field more than a few years, you likely have a lot of knowledge to share with someone just starting out.
 Consider offering a local class on getting started in your career field or look into teaching a class or workshop at a national conference.

 Winning Awards – Winning awards is a quick way to gain expert status in the wedding industry.
 Most engaged couples don’t know the ins-and-outs of the awards but they will look at those companies with many awards as the experts when they are comparison shopping.
 Apply for local, regional, and national awards in your field.